National standards in enforcement camera calibration

 You can pay the fine, request a review or elect to have the matter heard in court.
 For more information telephone Revenue NSW on 1300 138 118 or visit the Revenue NSW website.

-For further details relating to the calibration and certification of RMS enforcement cameras, contact RMS Camera Enquiry Line on 1300 782 230 or email Compliance.Operations@rms.nsw.gov.au
+For further details relating to the calibration and certification of Transport for NSW enforcement cameras, contact the Camera Enquiry Line on 1300 782 230 or email Compliance.Operations@rms.nsw.gov.au